wlgdev/.github/profile/README.md

   - [Pull Request Review](../docs/pr/REVIEW.md)

 # 📘 Code Review - most used Emoji's
-Emojis tells a lot, it's a good practice to use it during code review/comments.
+Emojis tell a lot, it's a good practice to use it during code review/comments.

 |                                       |             `:code:`             | Meaning                                                                                                                                                                                        |
 |:-------------------------------------:|:--------------------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|